Plunket Society: Plunket today

-Many changes have been made to Plunket teaching and organisation over the years.
-The initial strict parenting regimes have given way to more flexible care and support, and Karitane Hospitals were replaced in the 1970s with Plunket Karitane family centres.
-1981 saw the introduction of a car seat rental scheme, and in 1994 a telephone advice service, PlunketLine, was inaugurated.
+Many changes and modifications have been made to Plunket teaching and organisation over the years.
+The initial strict parenting regimes and routines have given way to more flexible care and support, and Karitane Hospitals were replaced in the 1970s with Plunket Karitane family centres.
+In 1981, a car seat rental scheme was introduced, and in 1994, a telephone advice service, PlunketLine, was established.
 Special training schemes have been initiated for Māori Health Workers to give culturally appropriate guidance where necessary, and Plunket is also seeing an increase in the number of Pacific Island families enrolling.

 Today, there are hundreds of centres across New Zealand.
-The Plunket society is continuing to grow, through the help of technology being able to promote the society.
-Instead of just having clinics they have centres/services that help with car seats, they also have Facebook chats online so parents/caregivers can ask questions or simply find an answer.

-In 2020, Plunket rebranded its logo to better acknowledge its founding Māori midwives Mere Harper and Ria Tikini, and to signal that it wants to better meet the needs of Māori.
+In 2020, Plunket rebranded its logo to better acknowledge its founding Māori midwives Mere Harper and Ria Tikini, and to indicate its desire to better meet the needs of Māori communities and other tribes.